kecnry/distl/docs/api/Gaussian_Around.md

 Create a [Gaussian](Gaussian.md) distribution which will always be centered to the face-value of the parameter.
-All methods of the underlying [Gaussian](Gaussian.md) distribution are available, but must either have [Gaussian_Around.value](Gaussian_Around.value.md) set or passed as a keyword-argument.
+Some methods of the underlying [Gaussian](Gaussian.md) distribution are available, but must either have [Gaussian_Around.value](Gaussian_Around.value.md) set or passed as a keyword-argument.
 Calling the object with a value will also return the underlying "frozen" [Gaussian](Gaussian.md) distribution (see [Gaussian_Around.to_gaussian](Gaussian_Around.to_gaussian.md)).